Mononoke: Summary

 Mononoke can be often seen in literature of the Heian period.
 As a famous example, in the 9th volume of the Genji Monogatari, "Aoi" is the ikiryō of Lady Rokujo, who possessed Aoi no Ue.
 Other than that, there are also statements about mononoke in publications like Ōkagami and Masukagami.

-In those times, when medical knowledge has not been fully developed, people like monks and shugensha would perform incantations and prayers against diseases caused by mononoke, and by temporarily moving the mononoke into a different person called the "yorimashi" (usually servants, apprentices, etc.) they would perform exorcism on the mononoke to heal the illness.
+In those times, when medical knowledge had not been fully developed, people like monks and shugensha would perform incantations and prayers against diseases caused by mononoke, and by temporarily moving the mononoke into a different person called the "yorimashi" (usually servants, apprentices, etc.) they would perform exorcisms on the mononoke to heal the illness.
 Statements on this practice can be found in detail in works like The Pillow Book and The Diary of Lady Murasaki.
 Also, according to the Shoku Nihon Kōki, it told of once when a monk chanted a sutra to 60 people within the imperial residence.